JOHNMACKAY.NET

 This framework posits the 'conference of difference"' as the fundamental process primitive of existence itself.
 Therefore, its philosophical significance is universal: it provides a normative metaphysical lens for analyzing all processes of being, from quantum entanglements and biological symbiosis to cosmological structures and societal formations, by diagnosing whether they operate through the co-petitive mutualism that sustains existence or the competitive exclusivity that undermines it.

 When I use the word co-petition in my work, I mean exactly 'process of petitioning together'.
-This enables:
+This definition: